PinataCloud/files-cli/README.md

 ### `auth`

-With the CLI installed you will first need to authenticate it with your [Pinata JWT](https://docs.pinata.cloud/account-management/api-keys)
+With the CLI installed you will first need to authenticate it with your [Pinata JWT](https://docs.pinata.cloud/account-management/api-keys).
+Run this command and follow the steps to setup the CLI!

 ```
-pinata auth <your-jwt>
+pinata auth
 ```

 ### `upload`